scknylmz/Airbnb_Boston_Analysis/README.md

 ## Deployment

 ### Deliverables:
 1. **GitHub Repository**: Contains the code, data, and documentation for the analysis.
-[Link to GitHub Repo](#)
+[Link to GitHub Repo](https://github.com/scknylmz/Airbnb_Boston_Analysis)
-2. **Blog Post**: A non-technical summary of the findings, aimed at a general audience. [https://medium.com/@scknylmz35/unlocking-the-secrets-of-airbnb-listings-in-boston-a-data-driven-guide-for-hosts-and-travelers-f5d42f6803a6](#)
+2. **Blog Post**: A non-technical summary of the findings, aimed at a general audience.
+[Medium](https://medium.com/@scknylmz35/unlocking-the-secrets-of-airbnb-listings-in-boston-a-data-driven-guide-for-hosts-and-travelers-f5d42f6803a6)

 ---